Ecommerce merchandising is changing.

 If you have a customer loyalty program that tracks behavior across in-store and online shopping, the data on each of your users can be combined with any of the above recommendations to serve hyper-personalized experiences to each user.

-While each individual personalization tactic will work to serve better user experiences to your visitors, the best personalization systems use data from every interaction a user takes on a website and apply it across the website as a whole.
+While each individual personalization tactic will work to serve better user experiences to your visitors, the best personalization systems use data from every interaction a user takes on and off your website to apply it across the website as a whole.

 Get an inside look at how our merchandiser tools help drive results without extra work: